-90 2.1 Literature search query
+2.1 Literature search query

-We scanned the WebOfScience, as well as the SCOPUS database on February 05, 2020 with a query covering all global BECCS and bioenergy studies that mention use, consumption, withdrawal, or demand of water in their abstract, keywords, or title and excluded studies which focus focused on algae or electrofuels:
+90 We scanned the WebOfScience, as well as the SCOPUS database on February 05, 2020 with a query covering all global BECCS and bioenergy studies that mention use, consumption, withdrawal, or demand of water in their abstract, keywords, or title and excluded studies which focused on algae or electrofuels:

-("BECCS" OR "bioenergy production" OR "bioenergy cultivation" OR "biomass production" OR "biomass plantation") AND (("water" AND ("use" OR "demand" OR "consumption" OR "withdrawal")) OR "irrigation") AND ("global") NOT ("algae" OR "algal" OR "electrofuels") From the resulting 430 studies, we removed all those which did not deal with BPs or BECCS at all, had only a regional scope, or only gave qualitative estimates of the freshwater abstractions of large-scale BPs (going from title to abstract to full text).
-The global bioenergy studies with water consumption values by King et al. (2013); Smith et al. (2016); Smith and Torn (2013); Varis (2007); Set the set of the freshwater of the freshwater abstraction of the biomass plantations (and CCS process water in the case of Séférian et al. 2018).
-We manually added the study by Hejazi et al. (2014) which did not show up in the systematic query described above.
-The resulting total of 16 "blue water" publications (+ 5 "green water") together with the main parameters are listed in Table 2.
-Noticeably, the majority of publications are very recent - only two of them were published before 2010.
+("BECCS" OR "bioenergy production" OR "bioenergy cultivation" OR "biomass production" OR "biomass plantation") AND (("water" AND ("use" OR "demand" OR "consumption" OR "withdrawal")) OR "irrigation") AND ("global") NOT ("algae" OR "algal" OR "electrofuels")

+From the resulting 430 studies, we removed all those which did not deal with BPs or BECCS at all, had only a regional scope, or only gave qualitative estimates of the freshwater abstractions of large-scale BPs (going from title to abstract to full text).
+The global bioenergy studies with water consumption values by King et al. (2013); Smith et al. (2016); Smith and Torn (2013); Varis (2007); Séférian et al. (2018) were included as supplementary "green water studies" in our corpus, because they did not consider irrigation, but only rainfed biomass plantations (and CCS process water in the case of Séférian et al. 2018).
+We